goreleaser/goreleaser/www/docs/customization/build.md

   # You can have multiple builds defined as a yaml list
   -
     # ID of the build.
-    # Defaults to the project name.
+    # Defaults to the binary name.
     id: "my-build"

     # Path to project's (sub)directory containing Go code.